Sandy Karsten, Director

 Jefferson City, Missouri 65102

-The director of Public Safety is appointed to this cabinet-level position by the Governor with the advice and consent of the Senate.
-The office of the director is responsible for developing public safety programs, police officer training and certification, and providing legislative guidance on law enforcement issues.
-Additionally, the director oversees the Crime Victim Services Unit (CVSU) to promote the fair and just treatment of victims of crime and the distribution of federal and state funds in grants for narcotics control, victims’ assistance, commercial vehicle safety, and juvenile justice.
+The Office of the Director is responsible for developing public safety programs, police officer training and certification, and providing legislative guidance on law enforcement issues.
+Additionally, the director oversees the Crime Victim Services Unit to promote the fair and just treatment of victims of crime and the distribution of federal and state funds in grants for narcotics control, victims’ assistance, commercial vehicle safety, and juvenile justice.
 Other programs in the Director’s Office provide support services and resources to assist local law enforcement agencies and promote crime prevention.

 Missouri Capitol Police

 The Missouri Capitol Police is empowered to enforce state law, conduct criminal investigations, control parking, building security, and monitor life safety systems in the buildings and on the grounds of state owned property located in the city of Jefferson.

 The Division of Fire Safety conducts investigations of fires and explosions, provides bomb threat assistance with the use of explosive detecting K-9 units, administers the state’s boiler inspection program and the elevator safety unit, enforces the state’s fireworks laws, certifies firefighters and ensures that firefighter training meets national standards.

 The Division of Alcohol and Tobacco Control is responsible for the regulatory enforcement of Missouri’s liquor laws and the youth access to tobacco.
 The division licenses approximately 25,000 alcoholic beverage retailers, wholesalers and manufacturers annually, and collects license fees and taxes due on alcoholic beverages.